 \section{Uncertainty aware statistical test}

-\paragraph{Statistical Test used}
+\paragraph{Statistical test used}

 We find rejection based on variable distributions more meaningful, hence, $\mathcal{H}_0$ assumes that both groups are drawn from the same underlying distribution.
 In our proposed methodology, we use a modified version of well-known statistical tests to compare two distributions, including the \(\chi^2\) test, the CLT-based mean test and the Wasserstein-based test.
-Note that categorical multimodal variables are treated as binary variables in a one-vs-all approach.
+Note that categorical multimodal variables are treated as binary variables in a one-vs-all approach, which can be considered a limitation to our work.
 Two tests are presented here: the parity test and the equal representation test.

 \paragraph{Parity test (one sensitive variable)}

 To audit the bias according to a tested variable $X^0$ (gender, age or Fitzpatrick), it is necessary to compare the observed distribution of $X^0$ with its expected distribution.
 When $X^0$ is \textit{gender}, this process involves comparing $X^0$ observed values with a Bernoulli distribution of $p = \frac{1}{2}$ (i.e. testing $H_0:X^0 \sim \mathcal{B}(p)$).
 While the assumption of a uniform distribution for the binary gender may appear reasonable, it is important to recognize the limitations of such an assumption when considering age groups or the Fitzpatrick class.
 To this end, a chosen parameter reflecting a real mondial distribution was utilized for comparison (see in the Appendix, in Section \ref{app:section:Result_audit}, Table \ref{tab:age_selon_genre} and Table \ref{tab:Fitzpatrick_selon_genre} to observe the recorded parameters).
 Hence, we test, respectively for when $X^0$ is the age ($H_0:X^0 \sim RealDistr(Age)$) and for when $X_0$ is the Fitzpatrick class ($H_0: X^0 \sim RealDistr(Fitzpatrick)$).